dm-drogeriemarkt/selavi/README.md

 # SeLaVi
 SeLaVi (ServiceLandscapeVisualizer) displays all mircoservices which are registered in a service registry and their relations to each other in a graphical mindmap.

+The graph is drawn using [vis.js](https://github.com/almende/vis "vis.js").

 ## Building the Application

 It is possible to build the application with Maven.

 ### Maven

-Make sure you have [Maven](http://maven.apache.org/ "Maven") installed.
+Make sure you have [Maven](http://maven.apache.org/ "Maven") installed (Version 3.1.0 or later).

 ### Running the Application with Maven